 Fragile?
 Ineffectual?
 Not Martha Canary...not the woman they called, Calamity Jane.

-What I learnt from watching these movies was that Native North Americans were blood-thirty savages.
+What I learnt from watching these movies was that Aboriginals were blood-thirty savages.

 I watched as thechuck wagon cut through the wild west.
 The passengers were unaware that Indians stocked them.
 I sat at the edge of my seat, chewing my nails because I knew what would happen when they caught up to the wagon.
 But, wait, cresting the hill...
 Is that...
 Is that thecavalry?Oh, thank goodness.
 Everything is going to be okay.
 I breathed a heavy sigh of relief.